la2050/archive/_organizations/boys-girls-club-of-venice.md

-   In 2011, the Club chartered its fifth after-school site at Mark Twain Middle School, where we will service middle school students through our Tomorrowâ€™s Leaders, PowerHour homework help, the arts, sports, fitness, and recreation programs.
+   In 2011, the Club chartered its fifth after-school site at Mark Twain Middle School, where we will service middle school students through our Tomorrow’s Leaders, PowerHour homework help, the arts, sports, fitness, and recreation programs.